Damp and Condensation

 - close kitchen and bathroom doors when the rooms are in use, to prevent moisture reaching other rooms

 - do not switch off or remove the fuse from the extractor fan in the kitchen or bathroom

 - try to position wardrobes and furniture against internal walls

 - ventilate wardrobes and cupboards and avoid putting too many things in them since this stops air from circulating

 - insulation and draught-proofing will help keep a home warm and will also cut fuel bills.
 Condensation is less likely when the whole house or flat is warm

 - do not block permanent ventilators

 - do not draught-proof rooms and kitchen/bathroom windows when there is condensation or mould present.

 Mould can be removed, but will re-appear if the problems causing the damp or condensation are not dealt with.
-To remove mould growth from your walls:
+To kill and remove mould growth from your walls:

 - wipe down walls and window frames with a fungicidal wash.
 Fungicidal washes are available from most supermarkets.